-What does this energy diagram tell you? - 1.
-Potential energy for this system is the same independent of the sign of the position. - 2.
-The force is 0 when the slope of the potential energy curve is 0 at the position. - 3. x=0 is one of the stable or equilibrium of this system where the potential energy is minimum.
+What does this energy diagram tell you?

+- 1. Potential energy for this system is the same independent of the sign of the position. - 2.
+The force is 0 when the slope of the potential energy curve is 0 at the position. - 3. x=0 is the stable equilibrium position of this system where the potential energy is minimum.

 Position of a stable equilibrium corresponds to points where potential energy is at a minimum.

 Position of an unstable equilibrium corresponds to points where potential energy is a maximum.

-General Energy Conservation and Mass-Energy Equivalence General Principle of Energy Conservation The total energy of an isolated system is conserved as long as all forms of energy are taken into account.
+General Energy Conservation and Mass-Energy Equivalence

+General Principle of Energy Conservation The total energy of an isolated system is conserved as long as all forms of energy are taken into account.

 What about friction?

 Friction is a non-conservative force and causes mechanical energy to change to other forms of energy.

 However, if you add the new forms of energy altogether, the system as a whole did not lose any energy, as long as it is self-contained or isolated.

-In the grand scale of the universe, no energy can be destroyed or created but just transformed or transferred from one place to another.
-Total energy of universe is constant!!
-Principle of Conservation of Mass In any physical or chemical process, mass is neither created nor destroyed.
+In the grand scale of the universe, no energy can be destroyed or created but just transformed or transferred from one to another.
+The total energy of universe is constant as a function of time!!
+The total energy of the universe is conserved!

+Principle of Conservation of Mass

+In any physical or chemical process, mass is neither created nor destroyed.
 Mass before a process is identical to the mass after the process.

 Einstein's Mass-Energy equality.

 $$E_R = mc^2$$

 How many joules does your body correspond to?

-Monday, June 19, 2006